Toggle mobile menu visibility

 • Footpath connecting the Marriott's Way and Broadland Country Park

-• Ancient trees protected through no dig construction methodology.
+• Ancient trees protected through no dig construction methodology

 The project also aligns with policies and projects within the Drayton Neighbourhood Plan which seeks to enhance and expand the network of footpaths around Drayton, as well as improving access to Drayton Drewray which lies just to the north of Thorpe Marriott, across the route of the NDR.

 Taverham has a population of approx. 10,000, and the access improvements have the potential to benefit all the residents of Taverham.
 The new paths and access improvements are very well used and have meant the local community can walk all year round without having to getting into their cars and drive to another green space.
-The no dig approach to the footpath improvements has help protect the trees from compaction, which will prolong the lives of the trees and reduce the chance of decay and disease.
+The no dig approach to the footpath improvements has helped protect the trees from compaction, which will prolong the lives of the trees and reduce the chance of decay and disease.
 Future works will be to improve the connectivity to Broadland Country Park across the Reepham Road and through Mystical Woods.

 More Green Infrastructure Projects